vedangnaik/exmallib/README.md

-# exmalloc
+# exmallib
-My personal implementation of malloc
+My personal implementations of the malloc, free, etc.